uranusx86/Dcard-Crawler-Analyzer/README.md

 # Dcard-Crawler-Analyzer
-get Dcard forum content and analyze ! <br>
+get Dcard & Meteor forum content and analyze ! <br>
-And provide a docker image version
+And also provide a docker image version

 # Dependency
 python3